Nigel Wright (rugby league): Club career

 Wright is the joint-fifth youngest player (along with Neil Fox) to make his début for Wakefield Trinity aged 16-years and 3-months in 1990.

 Wright played and scored a goal, and a drop goal in Trinity's 29–16 victory over Sheffield Eagles in the 1992–93 Yorkshire Cup Final at Elland Road, Leeds on 18 October 1992.

 In 1993, Wigan paid Wakefield a fee of £140,000 for Wright, which was a record transfer fee for a teenager.
 A series of ankle injuries limited his impact at Wigan, and was released by the club at the end of the 1998 season.

 After playing one season for Huddersfield Giants, injuries forced Wright to retire prematurely.

 International honours

-Nigel Wright won a cap for England while at Wakefield Trinity in 1995 against France.
-He is one of only eight players to have scored a drop goal for England.
+Wright won a cap for England while at Wakefield Trinity in 1995 against France.

 Coaching career

 In 2009, Wright joined the coaching staff at Warrington Wolves as an assistant to James Lowes.

 Wright was named as assistant to Garry Schofield at Barrow Raiders ahead of the 2011 season.
 In March 2011, Wright took over as head coach following the departure of Schofield.
 He left the club in July 2011.